-We’ve all heard of the term "spectrum," used to describe everything from colors to mental health, but what does it mean when applied to gender and sexuality?
-As the world has further explored the deepest parts of sexual identity and orientation, spectrums have been created to help people figure out how exactly they identify.
-Spectrums also are a useful tool for researchers and educators who are often tasked with explaining the concepts of gender and sexuality.
-Let's take a look at why that is.
+We’ve all heard of the term “spectrum,” used to describe everything from colors to mental health, but what does it mean when applied to gender and sexuality?
+As the world has further explored the deepest parts of sexual identity and orientation, spectrums have been created to help people figure out how to talk about a deeply intimate part of your identity.
+Spectrums also are a useful tool for researchers and educators who are often tasked with explaining the concepts of gender and sexuality to the general public.

 What is a spectrum?

 First things first: In this context, a spectrum is a tool (often shown with single-line chart) that has a descriptor on one end and the opposite descriptor on the other end.
-For example, a gender spectrum would have female on one side and male on the other side with space in the middle for those who identify as neither male nor female (such as nonbinary and gender nonconforming folks).
+For example, a common gender spectrum you might see (which is a different thing from sexuality) would have female on one side and male on the other side with space in the middle for those who identify as neither male nor female (such as nonbinary and gender nonconforming folks).

 The Kinsey scale